What is a postgraduate loan?

 How do the payments work?

 For you to receive your first instalment, The Open University is required to confirm to Student Finance England that you are actively studying.
 We will do this on or after your module start date.
-Actively studying is taken as logging onto your module website or submitting a Tutor Marked Assignment (TMA).
+Actively studying includes logging onto your module website and completing module activities, or submitting a Tutor Marked Assignment (TMA).